 Don’t worry, you don’t have to pronounce the whole name, you can simply call it DE.
-DE is an unusual but very useful substance that has a wide variety of applications.
+Diatomaceous earth is an unusual but very useful substance that has a wide variety of applications.
 If you want to see how it can help you, read on.

-DE is a unique organic garden pesticide that claims many benefits.
+DE is an organic, natural insecticide that claims many benefits.
 Pest control professionals, gardeners, and farmers have been using it for decades.

 So, why the strange name?
-Well, DE is made from ground up fossilized diatoms.
-The origins of DE make it sound icky, but it’s not.
+Well, DE is made from ground-up fossilized diatoms.
+The origins of diatomaceous earth make it sound icky, but it’s not.
 It looks like plain old chalky powder.

-DE is rich in silica and other minerals.
-When ground, DE particles are very sharp.
+Diatomaceous earth is rich in silica and other minerals.
+When ground, diatomaceous earth particles are very sharp.
 Think of them as very tiny pieces of broken glass.
-DE can kill ticks, spiders, cockroaches, crickets, fleas, bed bugs, and many other garden and household pests.
+DE can kill insects such as ticks, spiders, cockroaches, crickets, fleas, bed bugs, and many other gardens and household pests.

 How to Use Diatomaceous Earth in the Garden

 Snails and slugs really hate this DE.
 Because the tiny dead planktons are so sharp, they will injure snails and slugs that crawl over them.
 Those slugs and snails will eventually dehydrate and die.